I wrote about my drawing process in "step-by-step" manner a few months ago, and that post received a good response, so I thought I'd try another.

-RL's Director of advertising and social media contacted me in June, wanting to discuss doing a series of humorous illustrations, focusing on their Polo-inspired restaurants.
+RL's Director of advertising contacted me in June, to discuss doing a series of humorous cartoon illustrations, focusing on their Polo-inspired restaurants.
 (I was aware of the restaurant in New York City, but learned there are also "Polo" establishments in Paris, London and Chicago.)

 "The Polo Bar" in New York

 Their advertising director told me that the Polo restaurant in NYC is frequented by celebrities, and their goal was to highlight that fact with humor...i.e., depicting some of these well known humans, and to write funny concepts that fit their personalities.
 Both were right up my alley.